Hokutoryu Ju-Jutsu

-Hokutoryu Ju-Jutsu is a Finnish style of the Japanese martial art jujutsu developed in 1977 by Auvo Niiniketo.
+Hokutoryu Ju-Jutsu is a Finnish style of the Japanese martial art jujutsu created in 1992 by Auvo Niiniketo.
 The name of the style is Japanese and literally translates as Big Dipper-style, though is more commonly translated as North Star-style.
 The style uses a Japanese name to show respect to the country of origin of jujutsu.
 Practitioners of the style can be recognized by the logo of the style on their jujutsugi, a red inversed triangle.

 The style does not rely on physical strength and instead relies on speed, timing and "martial eye".
 The techniques of the style contain punches, kicks, throws, takedowns, jointlocks, chokes, pins, breakfalls, clinch fighting, ground fighting and weapon techniques.
 The style also features sparring and training against both armed and unarmed opponents as an important part of the style.
 Style seeks to keep the principles of the traditional Japanese martial art while making it more compatible with western culture.

 The style works for both men and women.
 Roughly 40% of its practitioners are female.
 Niiniketo notes that women are often more technically proficient, where as men can easily fall back to relying on brute force.

 There are roughly 50 Hokutoryu schools around the world and the style has spread to several countries, including but not limited to: Russia, Belarus, Estonia, Iran, Ecuador, United States, Sweden and Norway.
 Most of the schools however are located in Finland.